Electrotherapy

 Electrotherapy has anti-inflammatory and analgesic effects, among others, thanks to endorphins releasing, trophic and tonic actions and by activating the Melzack’s and Wall’s “gate control”.

-Electrotherapy supports the processes
+Electrotherapy supports the healing and rehabilitation processes in the following conditions:

 PhysioGo 100A